escherpad/scala_spark_ot/README.md

 # What is the goal of Escherpad?

-I want to create a note taking app that can save notes to my dropbox, and directly edit `README`'s on GitHub, search for my gists etc. I want to be able to search for all of my notes here.
+The mission of Escherpad is to create a note taking app that can save all notes to your dropbox, and directly edit `README` and `gists` on GitHub.

-The report file formats I use include `R-markdown`, `LaTeX`, `jupyter notebook` and Emacs `Org mode`.
-We also use CSV's and spreadsheets in general.
-For biologists, we provide `plasmid` viewer, support for chemical diagrams and so on.
-We add viewers without bloating the app.
-We load viewers inside iframes, and communicate with them through frame messaging API.
+It is meant to be a central entrance for all of your notes, making is easy to search across backend services.

-I want you to use Escherpad as the **only** note taking app you ever need to fire up, where you can search for **any** note you have taken.
+The file formats I frequently use include `R-markdown`, `LaTeX`, `jupyter notebook` and Emacs `Org mode`.
+We also use CSV's and spreadsheets.
+For biologists, they need viewers for genome sequence data, support for chemical diagrams and so on.

-I want professionals to use this for both work **and** personal stuff on work computer without the need to install anything locally on work computer
+Escherpad wants to make it easy for professionals to search for personal note on work computer without the need to install anything locally,

-For small startups, I want to replace unweldy issue trackers and trello with Escherpad.
-For classroom I want to replace Q and A sites.
+For startups, Escherpad wants to replace unweldy issue trackers and trello with with a clean list view and a search bar.
+Same applies to classrooms and QA sites.

-I want to have people's documents, and build AI that can help them automate manual work.
+When Escherpad is used by everyone, maybe we can start building AI assistants which can automate otherwise manual tasks.

 ## How are we going to do all of these?